Richard Pombo: Private property rights

-Pombo is especially known for his defense of private property rights.
-This was spurred by the Southern Pacific Railroad's abandonment of the Altamont Pass route through Tracy.
-Pombo owned land adjacent to the abandoned railroad line.
-Pombo argued that the abandoned easement should legally revert to the adjacent property owners (such as himself) rather than to the local park district.
-He argued that as the easement was granted based on a promise that the land would be used for railroad purposes only, that the easements ended entirely when they were abandoned.
+Pombo's association with the defense of private property rights was spurred by the Southern Pacific Railroad's abandonment of the Altamont Pass route through Tracy.
+Pombo owned land adjacent to the abandoned railroad line, and argued that the abandoned easement should legally revert to the adjacent property owners (such as himself) rather than to the local park district.
+He further argued that as the easement was granted based on a promise that the land would be used for railroad purposes only, that the easements ended entirely when they were abandoned.

 Pombo's case resulted in Congress passing the Rails to Trails Act.

-In a New York Times editorial (October 30, 2005), Pombo was called "an outspoken product of the extreme property rights movement."
-In 2005, he proposed legislation that would allow mining companies to buy lands on which they have staked claims, even if there is no evidence of valuable minerals on that land.
-According to the editorial, "This has nothing to do with mining, and everything to do with stealing land that is owned by the American people."
+In a New York Times editorial, Pombo was called "an outspoken product of the extreme property rights movement."
+In 2005, he proposed legislation that would allow mining companies to buy lands on which they have staked claims, even if there is no evidence of valuable minerals on that land; according to the editorial, "This has nothing to do with mining, and everything to do with stealing land that is owned by the American people."